Cezary-Nakielski/Project-Four-Forumbus/README.md

 - web: gunicorn forumbus.wsgi

 Due to a security issue, Heroku has disabled automated deployments from GitHub.
-In the Gitpo terminal, I typed:
+In the Gitpod terminal, I typed:
 - heroku login -i
 - heroku apps
 - heroku git:remote -a forumbus2022